plinder-org/plinder/README.md

 We highly welcome contributions!
 If you find `plinder` useful, please see the citation [file](CITATION.cff) for details on how to cite.

-To accelerate community adoption, PLINDER will be used as the field’s new Protein-Ligand interaction dataset standard as part of an exciting competition at the upcoming 2024 [Machine Learning in Structural Biology (MLSB)](https://mlsb.io/) Workshop at NeurIPS, one of the fields’ premiere academic gatherings, which will be announced shortly.
+To accelerate community adoption, PLINDER will be used as the field’s new Protein-Ligand interaction dataset standard as part of an exciting competition at the upcoming 2024 [Machine Learning in Structural Biology (MLSB)](https://mlsb.io) Workshop at NeurIPS, one of the fields’ premiere academic gatherings.
+More details about the competition will be announced shortly.

 # 👨💻 Getting Started